-In an interview with The Dodo wildlife center staffer Michelle Smith explained that “Since he was raised by people and bottle fed from the time he was born, he is very well socialized, meaning he enjoys the company of people.
+Michelle Smith, from the Dodo Wildlife Center, said: “Since he was raised by people and bottle-fed from the time he was born, he is very well socialized, meaning he enjoys the company of people.
 This is not the same as domesticated or tame.
 He is still a ‘wild’ animal, and he does tend to show it when he is around his sister.
 A wolf in the wild would not act this way.”
-To drive home her point, a healthy and normal wild wolf would never allow a person to pet them, let alone approach them in the first place.
-Wolves actively avoid human contact and prefer to stay well away from us.
+To clarify her point: a regular wild wolf wouldn’t allow a human to pet them or even approach them at all.
+They try to avoid human contact entirely.